HackYourFuture/HTML-CSS/Week1/MAKEME.md

         * img
         * p
         * Some CSS properties: margin, padding
-        * Make sure that you page looks nice, and that your text is readable
+        * Make sure that you page looks nice, and that your text is readable & accessible (ARIA)
     * upload in a zip
     * BEFORE you hand it in, read the [Style guide](http://www.w3schools.com/html/html5_syntax.asp) and check your files (you can also use the [HTML validator](https://validator.w3.org)).